fchastanet/bash-wsl-devenv/README.md

       updating softwares
   - Dns (use with caution, beta version, use it if dns not working anymore on wsl)
-  - DockerWslConfig (mainly configure /etc/wsl.conf)
+  - DockerWslDefaultConfig (mainly configure /etc/wsl.conf)
   - Font install fonts that allows to displays special icons in zsh/bash prompts
   - **Note** VsCode is not needed in wsl, it has to be installed on windows and then accessible via `code` command from wsl prompt.